sreeharijp/terminal-ui-elements/README.md

 # terminal-ui-elements
-Some Functions and libraries for adding simple UI elements in a terminal application.
+Some functions and libraries for adding simple UI elements in a terminal application.
+Current State:
+  Has a Menu-based option selector